It may be called a “dishwasher,” but the handy kitchen appliance can clean a lot more than dishes.

 Don’t forget to clean the items you clean with.
 Stash sponges on the top rack, while long-handled brushes can go in your utensil holder.

-Stoneware and earthenware trivets and spoon rests are often top-rack dishwasher safe.
+Stoneware, earthenware and silicone trivets and spoon rests are often top-rack dishwasher-safe.
 But use common sense — as you should for many items in this list.
 Grandma’s gift with the hand-painted sunflowers is too gorgeous to gamble with.

 5. Microwave turntables